yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 # 5) Motion and temp Updates

-The temp and motion values should be updated in MyRemote Sensor according to the polling interval specified as input in the smartapp.
+The temp and motion values will be updated in MyRemote Sensor according to the polling interval specified as input in the smartapp.

 # 6) Repeat step 4b for each ecobee thermostat